MangoMirage/captain-kitty-one-ear/Hollow-creatures.md

 Kitty’s tail flicked.

-“Well now, Professor,” she drawled, with a grin creeping in, “reckon it time we draw us a proper map… and find a spoon big enough to clobber dem Hollow beasties into next week.
+“Well now, Professor,” she drawled, with a grin creeping in, “reckon it time we draw us a proper map… and find a spoon big enough to clobber dem Hollow beasties into next week."

 “Memory is the key,” Professor Mandrake murmured, eyes gleaming with the eerie light that danced across broken cobblestones.
 “By taking our memories, the Hollow Ones trap us in this phantasmal realm — shadows of our true selves.
 But memory… memory will draw our souls back to our bodies in the real world.
 Make us whole again.”